Jester Reusable Bubble Bar from Lush

 At the end you are left with yellow and blue bubbles sitting on the surface of your bath water.
 Underneath is the most striking, electric green water, infused with skin softening essential oils that are relaxing for mind, body and soul.

-I love to use a Fizzbanger bath bomb during the day as I find it really awakens my senses if I’ve had a restless night before hand.
+I prefer to use a Fizzbanger bath bomb during the day/in the morning as I find it really awakens my senses if I’ve had a restless night before hand.

-The trolling was more of a personal attack by someone who was clearly unhappy within themselves.
-I need to do more ‘productive things’ with my day other than bathing.
-(Sorry I’m sat here laughing at the thought of me spending all day, every day in the bath… 😂 I’m clearly living the dream!)
+Apparently, I need to do more ‘productive things’ with my day other than ‘just bathing’.
+(Sorry I’m sat here laughing at the thought of me spending all day, every day in the bath… I’m clearly living the dream! and I’m not very wrinkly? maybe I’m part fish or a mermaid?

-I have 2 incredibly painful medical conditions that have left me disabled, bathing in hot water helps ease this pain, without pain relief productiveness of any kind wouldn’t exist in any part of my day.
+I have 2 incredibly painful medical conditions that have left me disabled, bathing in hot water helps ease this pain, without this pain relief productiveness of any kind wouldn’t exist in any part of my day (and I would have never found Lush!)

-If you feel the urge to write a nasty message to a stranger on the internet maybe try this bath bomb instead? 😁
+Let’s end this review with a message, if you feel the urge to write a nasty message to a stranger on the internet maybe try this bath bomb instead? 😊

 Come and say hello to me on social media…